Gushi80/FreshZest/README.md

 # Fresh Zest
   This is an online restaurant website where you can buy different food and beverages.

-# Fresh Zest ins React & Redux + Django
+# Fresh Zest in React & Redux + Django
   Fresh Zest, withfrontedn built in React& Reduxand a backendbuilt with Django API

 ## Live Demo :